erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 \bm{\tau} = \bm{\omega} \times \bm{h}
 \end{equation}

-The beauty of a CMG lies within the fact that the torque required to rotate the gimbal as to produce a given rate $\bm{\omega}$ is independant of the angular momemtum $\bm{h}$ of the gyroscope.
+The beauty of a CMG lies within the fact that the torque required to rotate the gimbal as to produce a given rate $\bm{\omega}$ is independent of the angular momentum $\bm{h}$ of the gyroscope.
 The gimbal motor only has to overcome the rotational inertia of the gyroscope and the surrounding gimbal bearings etc.
-Yet since the torque of the CMG also depends on the angular momentum of the spinning gyroscope we can increase the output torque of the CMG simply by increasing the spin spead of the gyroscope.
+Yet since the torque of the CMG also depends on the angular momentum of the spinning gyroscope we can increase the output torque of the CMG simply by increasing the spin speed of the gyroscope.

 This is were the lever analogy really shines:
 Just like a longer leaver lets us produce a greater output force with the same input force, so can a greater angular momentum (e.g. faster spinning gyroscope) let us produce a larger output torque with the same gimbal motor.
-Since the gyroscopes motor only needs to overcome the bearing friction, once it has reached the desired speed, CMGs let us produce very large torques with comparatively small motors.
+Since the gyroscopes motor only needs to overcome the bearing friction once it has reached the desired speed, CMGs let us produce very large torques with comparatively small motors.
 Leve et al. mention terrestrial systems capable of output in excess of 100.000 Nm that require only a few kW to operate [@LeveSpacecraftMomentumControl2015, 46].
 This is quite a feat when compared with e.g. a Tesla Model S motor which produces 1.250 Nm using 581 KW.

-Unfortunatly there is a caveat.
+Unfortunately there is a caveat.
-If we look at @Fig:CMG_principle we see that the produced torque gets applied to the body via the bearings of the gyroscope and the those of the gimbal.
+If we look at @Fig:CMG_principle we see that the produced torque gets applied to the body via the bearings of the gyroscope and those of the gimbal.
 This of course means that we have to size them accordingly but the bigger issue occurs when our body containing the CMG happens to rotate around the axis of our output torque.
 In such a case our wonderful angular momentum lever comes back to bite us, since it now leads to a large torque being put on our gimbal motor.
-Sizing the motor to accomodate for such cases can quickly negate the advantage provided by a CMG and we will discuss this in the later sizing sections.
+Sizing the motor to accommodate for such cases can quickly negate the advantage provided by a CMG and we will discuss this in the later sizing sections.

 ## Applications of CMGs